Zagórz: History

 The village of Zagórz was established in the 14th century, when Red Ruthenia was annexed by the Kingdom of Poland.
 In early 16th-century documents, its name was spelled Sagorsze and Sogorsch.
-Zagorz belonged to the noble Tarnawski family, but in 1490, the village was sold to Piotr Kmita Sobienski.
+Zagórz belonged to the noble Tarnawski family, but in 1490, the village was sold to Piotr Kmita Sobienski.
 In the 16th and 17th centuries, Zagórz frequently changed owners.

 In 1710, Voivode of Volhynia, Count Jan Adam Stadnicki built in Zagórz a fortified Carmelite monastery, which also served as a hospital for war veterans.
 The complex served as a hideout for rebels of the Bar Confederation, and in 1789, when Zagórz already belonged to Austrian Galicia (see Partitions of Poland), the abbey was closed by Joseph II, Holy Roman Emperor.
 In 1830, the complex burned in a fire.

 In 1880, the population of Zagórz was 1,639, including Poles, "Rusyny" (Ukrainians), Jews and Germans.
-By that time, Zagorz already had a rail station, located in the district of Nowy Zagorz.
+By that time, Zagórz already had a rail station, located in the district of Nowy Zagórz.
 The establishment of a rail junction contributed to the development of the village, whose population grew to 2,400 (in the year 1914).
 During the Polish–Ukrainian War (1918-1919), local rail workers built the armoured train Gromobój, which protected the area from Ukrainian raids.

-In the Second Polish Republic, Zagorz belonged to Lwow Voivodeship.
+In the Second Polish Republic, Zagórz belonged to Lwów Voivodeship.
 On September 12, 1939, the first Wehrmacht units entered the village..
 During the war, a Home Army unit operated in the area of the village.
 German occupation ended on September 13, 1944, when the Red Army entered Zagorz.

 During World War II dzielnica Zasław of the town Zagórz was the location of Zasław concentration camp set up by Nazi Germany for the concentration and exploitation of Polish Jews soon to be exterminated in Belzec.